elastic/endpoint-package/custom_documentation/doc/endpoint/process/windows/windows_process_create_and_exit.md

-# Windows Process Create
+# Windows Process Create And Exit

 - OS: Windows
 - Data Stream: `logs-endpoint.events.process-*`
-- KQL: `event.action : "start" and event.dataset : "endpoint.events.process" and event.module : "endpoint" and host.os.type : "windows"`
+- KQL: `event.action : ("start" or "end") and event.dataset : "endpoint.events.process" and event.module : "endpoint" and host.os.type : "windows"`

-This event is generated when a process is created.
+This event is generated when a process is created or exits.

 | Field |